KIT-CMS/batch-system-merging/README.md

 ## Merging examples
 In the following, examples are given for user `aakhmets/akhmet` on NAF/ETP and some specific folders with ntuples

-### Reading from GridKA dCache via xrootd, running on TOPAS, writing to GridKA dCache via dcap:
+### Reading from GridKA dCache via xrootd, running on TOPAS, writing to GridKA dCache via xrootd:

 ```[bash]
 scripts/merge_outputs.py \